Zoran Slavica

 Zoran Slavica (born 28 March 1967) is a Croatian professional football manager and former player, who was most recently the manager of Treća HNL club NK Vodice.

 Club career

 During his professional career he played for Šibenik in his hometown and for Hajduk Split.

 International career

 Slavica also earned one cap for the Croatia national team in October 1992, against the Mexico national team.

+Managerial career

+Slavica managed Primorac Biograd in 2016 and he succeeded Davor Višić as manager of Zagora Unešić in September 2017.
+He replaced Siniša Petrović at Zagora in August 2021, only to make way for Dario Sablić in December that year.